-Through an agreement established with the University of Puerto Rico, ACUDEN developed a pilot QRIS called PASITOS in 2010, which was validated to serve as a self-assessment for participating public and private care centers.
+Through an agreement established with the University of Puerto Rico, ACUDEN developed a pilot quality rating and improvement system (QRIS) called PASITOS in 2010, which was validated to serve as a self-assessment for participating public and private care centers.
 This instrument is currently under revision since it does not include several pertinent areas such as center administration and home visitation networks.
 Through the PDG B-5, DANDO PASITOS (Taking steps), will be developed and will contemplate all areas that imply a quality system, as well as support to reach quality levels.